pitalco/tasker/README.md

 # Tasker

-**Open-source agent builder to automate anything.**
+**Open-source agent builder to automate anything in the browser.**

-Record a task as a template.
-Feed it into Tasker with additional instructions and watch magic happen.
+Create workflows by recording browser actions, then let AI execute them intelligently.

 ## How It Works

-1. **Record** - Click "Start Recording" and perform the task you want to automate in Chrome
+1. **Create** - Click "Create Workflow" and start recording your browser actions
-2. **Save** - Stop recording to save your workflow as a reusable template
+2. **Record** - Perform the task you want to automate in Chrome
 3. **Run** - Execute the workflow with AI that adapts to dynamic content

 ## Taskfiles